 This MD&A contains forward-looking statements that are related to the Company's activities and future financial results.
 The results for the current periods are not necessarily indicative of the results for any future period.
 The Company cautions investors that any forward-looking statements by the Company are not guarantees of future performance as the mineral exploration business is not without risk and most exploration projects will not become mines.
 The Company is subject to a number of risks and uncertainties due to the nature of its business and the early stage of its exploration projects.
-A detailed discussion of risks is presented in the 2017 year-end MD&A.
+A detailed discussion of risks is presented below in the last sections of this MD&A.